 |Oil cans, oil filters, antifreeze containers, batteries||Stored inside prior to recycling to the appropriate source||WMU Garage and Recycling Services|

 Facility-Specific Stormwater Management

 The WMU Stormwater Committee (comprised of Director of Engineering, Landscape Services Director, Maintenance Director, Director of Environmental Health and Safety, GIS Coordinator, and other Facilities Management staff) continues to review the facilities with the potential to discharge pollutants to surface waters of the state.
-The Stormwater Committee meets biannually to review campus-wide stormwater issues, catch basin cleaning, BMP inspection results, along with a SWMP review of facilities with pollutant potential.
+The Stormwater Committee meets biannually to review campus-wide stormwater issues, catch basin cleaning, BMP inspection results, along with an SWMP review of facilities with pollutant potential.
 All updates are made to the SWMP following decisions made in committee meetings.
-Changes made to policy are disseminated down through management of affected departments.
+Changes made to policy are disseminated down through the management of affected departments.
 When assessing the pollution potential of a facility, the committee takes into account the following factors:

 - Amount of urban pollutants stored at the site (e.g., sediment, nutrients, metals, hydrocarbons, pesticides, fertilizers, herbicides, chlorides, trash, bacteria, or other site-specific pollutants)